East Side Loop (Griffith Park)

 After crossing a footbridge, you meet up with Vista Del Valle again.
 Head right and almost immediately, look for the Mineral Wells Trail heading off to the left.
 After the rugged descent, the shaded Mineral Wells Trail, which is moderately graded and lightly traveled, will seem like a welcome relief.
 Recent rains have made the grass very green as well.

 In less than half a mile, you arrive at another junction.
-The straight route brings you to Beacon Hill, but to complete the loop, make a hard right and descend another mile on the fire road.
+The straight route brings you to Beacon Hill, but to complete the loop, make a hard left and descend another mile on the fire road.
 Shortly before you reach the parking lot, you can make one last variation on the route by heading right on a single-track trail, down a staircase and past an amphitheater, and back to the starting point.

 The route, of course, doesn’t have to be followed exactly.
 Griffith Park’s signage is slim to none, but most of the trails are easy to find and orientation is not too tough.
 It may seem hard to believe, but this route really only covers a small fraction of the 4,400-plus acres here.
 Even for veteran hikers, Griffith Park has much to offer.